Follow our step by step guide on building a brick or block wall with Easy Mix Mortar.

 Prepare the footing

-Prepare your footing.
+Before you begin, you need to prepare a stable footing.
 Click here to see how to install and lay a slab.

 Guide for placement